 Upper Thumb Cottage Road Signs – If you’re driving along M-25 along the coast of Lake Huron and Saginaw Bay in the Upper Thumb, you may start to notice a decorative version of “cottage sign art” that typically gets overlooked.
 These little gems of folksy creativity signal what lay beyond and out of reach for those not guests.

 Plan a Day of Paddling in a Kayak – If the weather looks to keep Saginaw Bay calm and the winds low, consider a morning of paddling the waters of the Upper Thumb.
-The region offers some of the finest Michigan kayaking areas for both the novice and expert.
+The region offers some of the most delicate Michigan kayaking areas for novices and experts.
 Visit unique rock formations in the morning and have lunch at a local cafe by noon.

 7 Things to Know About Paddling to Turnip Rock – One of the most amazing sites in the Upper Thumb is Turnip Rock.
 Carved over time by the force of constant wave action, the soft limestone has been shaped to its namesake and separated from the mainland over thousands of years.
 CNN called it one of the Most Amazing Rock Formations in America, and Pure Michigan featured it on its 2016 magazine cover

 History of the Remote and Mysterious Charity Island – There it sits.
 A lush tree-lined island on the horizon of Saginaw Bay.
 Big & Little Charity Islands are ten miles from the southern shore of Saginaw Bay and Caseville, Michigan.
 Except for the seasonal residents who live and host tours at the lighthouse keepers’ house, the island is uninhabited.
 These islands are considered by the US Fish and Wildlife Services one of the more remote and least visited islands in the Michigan Island National Wildlife Sanctuary.